8 Best Video Editing Software in 2020 + Free Tools for Mac & Windows

 Which video editor do you use?
 Are there others I should add to this list?
 Let me know in the comments.

 Further Reading on AdamEnfroy.com: To monetize your video content, check out my guides to make money on YouTube and my reviews of the best online course platforms to sell video courses.
-And to take your editing a step further, you can check out my animation software and screen recording software reviews.
+And to take your editing a step further, you can check out my reviews of the best audio editing software, animation software, and screen recording software.